Latest Insights/Back to Generator

 What is WCAG?

 The Web Content Accessibility Guidelines are the internationally recognized standards for web accessibility.
-Published by the W3C (World Wide Web Consortium), WCAG provides specific, testable criteria organized into three levels:
+They are published by the World Wide Web Consortium (W3C) through its Web Accessibility Initiative (WAI) (W3C, WCAG overview).
+WCAG provides specific, testable criteria organized into three conformance levels:

 • Level A: The minimum level of accessibility.
 Addresses the most critical barriers.